srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/13-Secure network traffic.md

 1. After the machine starts, open an **Internet Explorer** browser, then click on **Ok**.

-1. Verify that you can access **https://www.bing.com** , click **OK** if pop-up comes, and then close Internet Explorer.
+1. Open a New tab in the browser and browse to **https://www.bing.com** , and then close Internet Explorer Pop-ups.
 You will need to work through the IE enhanced security pop-ups.
+The page is displayed.

     **Note**: We will now configure a rule to deny outbound internet access.

+1. Minimize the RDP session to navigate back to **Azure Portal**.

-1. In the Azure portal, navigate back to the blade of the **SimpleWinVM** virtual machine.
+1. In the Azure portal, navigate to the blade of the **SimpleWinVM** virtual machine.

 1. Under **Settings**, click **Networking**, and then **Outbound port rules**.

 1. Notice there is a rule, **AllowInternetOutbound**.
-This a default rule and cannot be removed.
+This is a default rule and cannot be removed.

-1. Click **Add outbound port rule** to the right of the **myNSGSecure  (attached to network interface: simplewinvm<inject key="DeploymentID" enableCopy="false"/>)** network security group and configure a new outbound security rule with a higher priority that will deny internet traffic.
-Click **Add** when you are finished.
+1. Click **Add outbound port rule** and configure a new outbound security rule with a higher priority that will deny internet traffic.
+Click **Add** after configuring the below settings.

     | Setting | Value |
     | -- | -- |